krizhnaa/Mini-project/README.md

-Connecting Local repo to remote repo
+Things I have to do :